JordanJWSmith/property-pipeline/README.md

 The toolkit can generate embeddings for non-image features and/or image data.
 Run `embed.py` to generate embeddings and save them locally.

 #### Non-Image Feature Embeddings
-The toolkit generates embeddings for numerical features, categorical features and location data.
+The toolkit generates embeddings for numerical features, categorical features, location data and text.
 - Numerical features, such as price, number of bedrooms, number of bathrooms, etc, are normalised using sklearn's `StandardScaler()`.
 - Categorical features, such as lease type and property type, are one-hot encoded.
 - Location data (latitude and longitude) are scaled using PCA.
+- Text data is embedded using Word2Vec.

 These embeddings are saved locally as a numpy file in the timestamped directory.